 Secure Sockets Layer (SSL) / Transport Layer Security (TLS)

-SSL and TLS are two Application Layer Protocols that handle the key exchange described in the previous section and present an encrypted data pipe to the layer above it i.e the Web Browser or the WICED device running MQTT.
-SSL is a fairly heavy (memory and cpu) protocol and has largely been displaced by the lighter weight and newer TLS.
+SSL and TLS are two Application Layer Protocols that handle the key exchange described in the previous section and present an encrypted data pipe to the layer above it - i.e. the Web Browser or the WICED device running MQTT.
+SSL is a fairly heavy (memory and CPU) protocol and has largely been displaced by the lighter weight and newer TLS.

 Both of these protocols are generally ascribed to the Application layer but to me it has always felt like it really belongs between the Application and the Transport Layer.
 TLS is built into WICED and if you give it the keys (from the DCT) when you initialize a connection its operation appears transparent to the layer above it.
-Several of the application layers protocols that are discussed in this chapter rest on a TLS connection i.e. HTTPTLSTCPIPWiFi Datalink WiFI Router RouterServer EthernetServer DatalinkServer IPServer TCPTLSHTTP Server
+Several of the application layer protocols that are discussed in this chapter rest on a TLS connection - i.e. HTTPTLSTCPIPWiFi Datalink WiFI Router RouterServer EthernetServer DatalinkServer IPServer TCPTLSHTTP Server

 Sockets – Old School

 For Applications, i.e. a web browser, to communicate via the TCP transport layer they need to open a Socket.
 A Socket, or more properly a TCP Socket, is simply a reliable, ordered pipe between two devices on the internet.
 To open a socket you need to specify the IP Address and Port Number (just an unsigned 16-bit integer) on the Server that you are trying to talk to.
 On the Server there is a program running that listens on that Port for bytes to come through.
-Sockets are uniquely identified by two tuples (source ip/port) an (destination IP/port) e.g. 192.168.15.8/3287 + 184.27.235.114/80.
+Sockets are uniquely identified by two tuples (source IP/port) an (destination IP/port) e.g. 192.168.15.8/3287 + 184.27.235.114/80.
 This one reason why there can be multiple open connections to a webserver running on port 80.

 There are a bunch of standard ports (which you might recognize) for Applications including: